danieldiamond/gitlab-analytics/.gitlab/issue_templates/Data Onboarding.md

 - [ ] Peruse the [Official Docs](https://docs.getdbt.com).
 - [ ] In addition to using dbt to manage our transformations, we use dbt to maintain [our own internal documentation](https://dbt.gitlabdata.com) on those data transformations.
 This is a public link.
 We suggest bookmarking it.
 - [ ] Read about and and watch [Drew demo dbt docs to Emilie & Taylor](https://blog.fishtownanalytics.com/using-dbt-docs-fae6137da3c3).
 Read about [Scaling Knowledge](https://blog.fishtownanalytics.com/scaling-knowledge-160f9f5a9b6c) and the problem we're trying to solve with our documentation.
-- [ ] Watch [video](https://drive.google.com/file/d/1ZuieqqejDd2HkvhEZeOPd6f2Vd5JWyUn/view) of Taylor introducing Chase to dbt.
-Note that some information in the video is outdated, but there is a good example of macro usage presented.
 - [ ] Consider joining [dbt slack](https://slack.getdbt.com) (Not required, but strongly recommended; if you join use your personal email).
 - [ ] Information and troubleshooting on dbt is sparse on Google & Stack Overflow, we recommend the following sources of help when you need it:
    * Your teammates!
 We are all here to help!